 We can’t always change the minds of people with strongly-rooted beliefs.
 And that’s okay.
 How you choose to look after your health, as long as it is safe and legal, is entirely your decision.
 If you feel you’ve done all you can to change your loved one’s mind and you still haven’t seen eye to eye, trust that you and your doctor know what’s best for your health, and you don’t need to involve anyone who isn’t your healthcare provider, legal carer or guardian (if you are underage) in your healthcare decisions.

 Even if your loved one hasn’t come around to the idea of your medical cannabis use right away, you may have made more progress than you think in shifting their beliefs.
-As time goes by and these treatments become more mainstream and readily available, you may find your loved one becoming more and more open to the idea of your medical cannabis use.
-In the meantime, try to learn to agree to disagree and remember there is a large community of patients, practitioners, scientists, pharmacists, growers, researchers and healthcare providers who can advocate for the uses and benefits of medical cannabis in treating a wide range of conditions.
+As time goes by and these treatments may become more mainstream and readily available, you may find your loved one becoming more and more open to the idea of your medical cannabis use.
+In the meantime, try to learn to agree to disagree and remember there is a large community of patients, practitioners, scientists, pharmacists, growers, researchers and healthcare providers who can advocate and support you.

 Let’s break down the medicinal cannabis stigma, one conversation at a time.